cljdoc/cljdoc-exerciser/README.md

 -8
 ```

-CommonMark is also supported in docstrings, have a look at [[cljdoc-exerciser/core]] for some more examples.
+CommonMark is also supported in docstrings, have a look at [cljdoc-exerciser namespace on cljdoc.org](https://cljdoc.org/d/lread/cljdoc-exerciser/CURRENT/api/cljdoc-exerciser.core) for some more examples.